2019 Recipient - Jackson Audley - PhD Candidate, UC Davis

-Erika will present at the 2018 meeting in Denver.
+Jackson will present at the 2020 meeting in Alberta, Canada.

 About the Memorial Scholarship.